ArushiTandon/HealthConnect/README.md

 - **Real-Time Updates:** Uses Socket.IO for real-time updates on hospital data and appointments.
 - **Appointment Reminders:** Automated email reminders are sent to users a day before their appointment using cron jobs and SendGrid.
 - **Authentication:** Secure login and role-based access for users and admins.
+- **AI Chatbot:** An AI-powered chatbot assists users with queries and navigation throughout the application.
 - **Modern UI:** Built with React and Tailwind CSS for a responsive and user-friendly experience.

 ## Project Structure